 Another article said that ‘A young man reportedly ran mad last week after charms were poured on him.
 The man, only identified as Umar, was bathing in a makeshift bathroom when an unidentified person poured the contents of a pot on him.
 Residents said the charms included chicken heads, human hair, claws and a mixture of blood and herbs.
 They said Umar began squeaking and growling and refused to get out of the bathroom.
 He was then taken to a shrine after doctors reportedly failed to treat him.
 The residents said a man whose son was jailed over a debt with Umar, could be responsible for the incident.’

+Sometimes Ugandans talk in ‘Ugandan time’ and we have to work out what they mean.
 For them the day starts at 6am and the time is calculated on that basis.
 So 7am for them is 1 o’clock as it is 1 hour after 6am, 8am is 2 o’clock and so on.

-t time we were leaving.
+One day I took the children from Kira’s school for a cookery lesson in the afternoon.
+I asked Vicky, the teacher, that morning what time we were leaving.
 “We will go early” she said “at seven thirty.”
 “Seven thirty?”
 I said “that’s pretty late.”
 I then realised she was talking in Ugandan time and that we were leaving at 1.30pm.

 One of the sessions we have arranged at Kira’s school is Community Service.
 Those children who want to, go to help out at an orphanage after school once a week for about an hour.
 Kira loves it.
-She has got to know most of the children there, and while they mainly play with the orphanage children, it’s a big help to the staff th
+She has got to know most of the children there, and while they mainly play with the orphanage children, it’s a big help to the staff there.

 We have started to go to dance classes now.
 An Australian woman has started running classes.
 Kira goes to ballet and jazz dance, and I go to the same jazz dance class.
 We are even going to do a short performance in November.